gh-unit/gh-unit/README.md

   - To the `Tests` target, Add | New Build Phase | New Run Script Build Phrase
   - Enter in the path to the RunTests.sh file.
 (The path should be relative to the xcode project file!)

-From the command line, run the tests from xcodebuild (with the TEST_CLI environment variable set) :
+From the command line, run the tests from xcodebuild (with the GHUNIT_CLI environment variable set) :

     // For mac app
-    TEST_CLI=1 xcodebuild -target Tests -configuration Debug -sdk macosx10.5 build
+    GHUNIT_CLI=1 xcodebuild -target Tests -configuration Debug -sdk macosx10.5 build

     // For iPhone app
-    TEST_CLI=1 xcodebuild -target Tests -configuration Debug -sdk iphonesimulator2.2 build
+    GHUNIT_CLI=1 xcodebuild -target Tests -configuration Debug -sdk iphonesimulator2.2 build

-If you are wondering, the `RunTests.sh` script will only run the tests if the env variable TEST_CLI is set.
+If you are wondering, the `RunTests.sh` script will only run the tests if the env variable GHUNIT_CLI is set.
 This is why this phase is ignored when running the test GUI.
 This is how we use a single Test target for both the GUI and command line testing.

 Example Makefiles: